klux21/limitless_times/README.txt

 Gregorian time even back to the age of dinosaur and also the same time span ahead in the future.

+Thread safety is is till an issue in new_mktime() and new_localtime_r() because that caring of an environment parameter like TZ which that can be adjusted at runtime requires updates of some pre-calculated values which contain the time-zone information.
+For being thread safe you need to call new_mktime() or vInitTimeZoneInfo() before creating any threads and prevent adjustments of the TZ environment variable afterwards.

 The support of the daylight saving rules are not that funny to implement but new_mktime and new localtime_r should handle them right as long as the environment variable TZ is set and conforms the Unix standard.